mozilla/application-services/components/sync_manager/README.md

 it across all components, if the server is under load and wants clients to back off, that state should be shared.

-This crate very heavily on `sync15`, so you should read the documentation in that crate.
+This crate relies very heavily on `sync15`, so you should read the documentation in that crate.
 Indeed, you can almost see this as a wrapper around that crate, but there's other "global functionality" managed by this crate that doesn't fit well in any other place.
 For example, each application should have a single "device record" which describes the app and not individual stores.
 There's also the concept of "commands" which are sent to a device, and then delgated to the correct store - those concepts are implemented in this crate.

 ## Other notes: